14 Red Flags You’re About to Eat at a Bad Restaurant

 If you get out of your car and come face-to-face with open dumpsters, trash, and cigarette butts on the grounds, you may want to keep driving, says Ken Rice, a consultant with more than 30 years of experience in the restaurant industry.
 Rice says dirty windows and doors are also a sign the restaurant isn’t focused on cleanliness, and that may carry over into the areas where your food is prepared.
-You should also be sure to not order these 15 foods when you’re eating at a restaurant.
+Be sure you know the 7 foods chefs never order in restaurants.

 The restaurant has too many “themes”

 Themes, styles, and designs are a great way for restaurants to promote their personality to guests, but too many may be a red flag.
 “All restaurants have a look and feel.
 That’s what attracts customers,” says Fabiana Meléndez, a publicist in Austin, Texas.
 “If you end up somewhere that has too many themes, such as a cool dive bar inside but a nautical-themed beach bar out back, this can sometimes be an indication service and management are not in sync behind the scenes.”

 The staff appears disinterested